42nd Street Shuttle: Funding and approval

 On April 6, 2020, a new phase of work on the project was scheduled to begin, with service then only running on tracks 1 and 3.
 However, on that date, New York City Transit issued a General Order that called for a complete shutdown of the line until December 31, 2020.
 Because the shuttle was already temporarily shut down due to the COVID-19 pandemic in New York City, the upgrades were expedited by two months.
 These upgrades included work laying new trackbed and track, and improvements in drainage and flood mitigation systems.
 The closure of the shuttle allowed the contractor to fix an unexpected tunnel settlement condition at Times Square, which would have otherwise delayed the project by three to four months.

-Despite the General Order, the shuttle reopened on August 10, 2020 to accommodate passengers displaced by unrelated construction on the Lexington Avenue Line, which caused a partial closure of that line.
+Despite the General Order, the shuttle reopened on August 10, 2020, to accommodate passengers displaced by unrelated construction on the Lexington Avenue Line, which caused a partial closure of that line.
 At midnight on November 7, 2020, another phase of work on the project began as track 3 was taken out of passenger service.
 Shuttle service on track 4 resumed on November 9.
 As part of this phase of work, track 3 and its infrastructure was removed to allow for the construction of new platforms.
 In addition, structural work, and new power and signaling systems will be completed, and work will also begin on the new transfer passageway between the Times Square and Bryant Park stations.
-As of December 2020, work on the project was 55 percent complete; the new platforms opened on September 7, 2021.
+As of December 2020, work on the project was 55 percent complete.
 In preparation for the opening of the new platform, weekend service ran on a single track during July and August 2021, and the shuttle was closed for four days in July and twelve days in August and September 2021.
+The new platforms finally opened on September 7, 2021.